ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 10 - Creates a C program that prints different combinations of two digits.

-Task 11 - Creates a C program that
+Task 11 - Creates a C program that prints all possible combinations of three digits numbers.

-Task 12 - Creates a C program that
+Task 12 - Creates a C program that prints combinations of two two-digits numbers.

-Task 13 - Creates a C program that